Sierra County, California: Media

 Sierra County is served by two long-running local newspapers.
 The Sierra Valley region, which is partially within Sierra County, is served by the Sierra Booster, based in Loyalton.
 This paper has been published bi-weekly since 1949 when it was established by reporter, miner, and airman Hal Wright and his wife Allene.
 It is today run by their daughter Janice Wright Buck.

-The other paper serving the county is The Mountain Messenger which is based in Downieville.
+The other paper serving the county is the Mountain Messenger, which is based in Downieville.
 The Messenger has been in constant publication since 1853 and is currently the longest-running weekly newspaper in the state of California.
 Its more notable former contributor was Mark Twain, at the time in hiding from Nevadan authorities and writing under his birth name of Samuel Clemens.
 This paper was the center of considerable media attention in early 2020 when its future was uncertain with the retirement of Don Russell, who had owned and operated it for 30 years; it was saved by local retiree Carl Butz, who purchased the paper and runs it today.
-The Mountain Messenger is printed every Thursday by Feather Publishing Co., based in Quincy; it is distributed across Sierra, eastern Plumas and western Nevada counties.
+The Mountain Messenger is printed weekly on Thursdays; it is distributed across Sierra, eastern Plumas and western Nevada counties, and by mail.